lvgl/docs_old/en/overview/event.md

 ```
 # Events

-Events are triggered in LittlevGL, if something happens which might be interesting to the user.
-For example an object
+Events are triggered in LittlevGL when something happens which might be interesting to the user, e.g. if an object:
 - is clicked
 - is dragged
-- its value has changed etc.
+- its value has changed, etc.

 The user can assign a callback function to an object to see these events.
 In practice, it looks like this:
 ```c